bcornelusse/ELEC0447-analysis-power-systems/README.md

 python -m http.server 8001
 ```
 - Edit `lectureX.md` for making your slides.
-- Use [decktape](https://github.com/astefanutti/decktape) for exporting slides to PDF.
+- Use [decktape](https://github.com/astefanutti/decktape) for exporting slides to PDF:

+  - download and install *node.js* (a recent version)
+  - install decktape:

+    npm install -g decktape

+  - ensure an http server is running, e.g. on localhost at port 8001, from the directory where the sources are

+    python -m http.server 8001

+  - run decktape:

+    decktape http://0.0.0.0:8001/?p=lecture7.md pdf/lecture7.pdf

 ## Markup language